Alexandra David-Néel: 1946–1969: the Lady of Digne

 At 78, Alexandra David-Néel returned to France to arrange the estate of her husband, then she started writing from her home in Digne.

 Between 1947 and 1950, Alexandra David-Néel came across Paul Adam – Venerable Aryadeva, she commended him because he took her place on short notice, at a conference held at the Theosophical Society in Paris.

 In 1952, she published the Textes tibétains inédits ("unpublished Tibetan writings"), an anthology of Tibetan literature including, among other things, the erotic poems attributed to the 6th Dalai Lama.
 In 1953, a newspiece followed, Le vieux Tibet face à la Chine nouvelle, in which she gave "a certain and documented opinion" on the tense situation in the regions once visited by her.

 Yongden died suddenly on 7 October 1955.
 According to Jacques Brosse, Yongden, seized by a strong fever and sickness, which David-Néel attributed to a simple indigestion, fell into a coma during the night and died carried off by kidney failure according to the doctor's diagnosis.
 Just having turned 87, David-Néel found herself alone.
 Yongden's ashes were kept safe in the Tibetan oratory of Samten Dzong, awaiting to be thrown into the Ganges, together with those of David-Néel after her death.

-Marie-Madeleine Peyronnet and Alexandra David-Neel, November 20, 1961, in Digne-les-Bains.

 With age, David-Néel suffered more and more from articular rheumatism that forced her to walk with crutches.
 "I walk on my arms", she used to say.
 Her work rhythm slowed down: she did not publish anything in 1955 and 1956, and, in 1957, only the third edition of the Initiations lamaïques.

 In April 1957, she left Samten Dzong in order to live at Monaco with a friend who had typed her manuscripts.
 She decided to live alone in a hotel, going from one establishment to the next, until June 1959, when she was introduced to a young woman, Marie-Madeleine Peyronnet, who she took as her personal secretary.
 She would stay with the old lady until the end, "watching over her like a daughter over her mother – and sometimes like a mother over her unbearable child – but also like a disciple at the service of her guru", according to the words of Jacques Brosse.

 Road named Alexandra David-Néel in Massy, Essonne, suburb of Paris.